eddersko/web-template/README.md

 A fully functional website can be found here for Northern Pomo: http://northernpomolanguagetools.com/

-The Medumba website uses this template and is still under construction: http://elodiepaquette.com/medumba/
+The Medumba website uses this template and is currently under construction: http://elodiepaquette.com/medumba/

 Keywords: endangered languages; language preservation; language conservation; language revitalization; digital linguistics